 In reality, you usually have a higher temp in the cold junction.
 Therefore, if you don’t compensate for that, then you’ll get the wrong value.

 Okay, down to the nitty-gritty.
 In case you missed it earlier, you need a voltmeter or a multimeter to check the thermocouple voltage.
 Next, you need to know what type of thermocouple you have.
-And last but not least, you need to check the reference tables that match your thermocouple.
+And last but not least, you need to check the thermocouple table that matches your thermocouple.

-To start things off, let’s check out this type K thermocouple chart.
+To start things off, let’s check out this type K thermocouple table.

 The first column on the left (in red) shows temperatures in increments of 10.
 Okay, so if you have 14, then where do you find 14 on the table?
 Easy.
 Start by finding 10 on the left.
 Then slide right to find the column with 4 above it (row in blue).
 Yup, that gives you 14.
 It works the same for 105, 66, 92, and so on.